He, She and the Money

 He, She and the Money (Swedish: Han, hon och pengarna) is a 1936 Swedish comedy film directed by Anders Henrikson and starring Håkan Westergren, Kirsten Heiberg and Erik 'Bullen' Berglund.
 It marked the Swedish film debut of the Norwegian actress Heiberg.

 The film's sets were designed by the art director Arne Åkermark.

+Synopsis

+Göran Hilding is a reckless gambler.
+He is down to his last valuable possession, 50 shares in a publishing company, that he will have to pledge.
+He shortly learns that he has inherited a million and the publishing company after the death of an uncle.